Graph Transformers: Bringing Attention to Graphs

 Solutions:

-- Cluster-based: run full attention within clusters, then inter-cluster attention
+- Cluster-based: full attention within clusters, then attention between cluster summaries

 Summary

-Graph Transformers trade O(N²) computation for the ability to directly connect any pair of nodes.
-For small graphs (molecules, proteins, small networks), this is the current state of the art.
-For large graphs, GPS-style hybrid approaches (local MPNN + global attention) are the practical frontier.
+Graph Transformers trade \(O(N^2)\) computation for the ability to connect any pair of nodes directly.
+On small graphs (molecules, proteins) this is a good trade.
+On large graphs, hybrid designs that keep a sparse local branch alongside an approximate global one are the practical frontier.

 References